-Mr. CÁRDENAS (for himself, Mr. Trone, and Mrs. Spartz) submitted the following resolution; which was referred to the Committee on Education and Labor
+Mr. Whitehouse submitted the following resolution; which was referred to the Committee on the Judiciary

 RESOLUTION

 Expressing support for the designation of October 2021 as "National Youth Justice Action Month".

 Whereas the historical role of the juvenile court system is to rehabilitate and treat young people while holding them accountable and maintaining public safety, and the juvenile court system is therefore better equipped to work with youth than the adult criminal justice system, which is punitive in nature;